1 Introduction

 The appliance can also identify exploitable vulnerabilities in the internal network, for example those targeted by social engineering or computer worms.
 Due to the potential impact of such attacks, this perspective is particularly important for the security of any IT infrastructure.

 DMZ and internal scans can be both unauthenticated and authenticated.
-When performing an authenticated scan, the appliance uses credentials and can discover vulnerabilities in applications that are not running as a service but have a high risk potential (e.g., web browsers, office applications or PDF viewers).
+When performing an authenticated scan, the appliance uses credentials and can discover vulnerabilities in applications that are not running as a service but have a high risk potential (for example, web browsers, office applications or PDF viewers).

 The detected vulnerabilities are rated according to their severity using the Common Vulnerability Scoring System (CVSS).
 The severity can be used to determine which vulnerabilities to prioritize when executing remediation measures.
 The most important measures are those that protect the system against critical risks and eliminate the corresponding vulnerabilities.